David Avendaño Ballina

-David Avendaño Ballina, alias "The Hamburger" (born in 1974) was the alleged leader of "Las Goteras", a gang of sex servants who poisoned and robbed their clients from 1997 to 2007, and who were responsible for dozens of deaths.
-He is linked to at least 70 murders (making him the third most prolific serial killer in Mexico).
+David Avendaño Ballina, alias "el Hamburguesa" (lit.
+The Hamburger) was the alleged leader of "Las Goteras", a gang of prostitutes who poisoned and robbed their clients from 1997 to 2007, and who were responsible for dozens of deaths.
+He is linked to at least 70 murders, making him the third most prolific serial killer in Mexico.
 However, because of Ballina's motive, he is not typically classified as a serial killer.

 His criminal association operated mainly in bars and restaurants around Mexico City, but were present in several states of the republic.
 It represented a great controversy regarding the double morality of society.

 Modus operandi

 Supposedly, according to detained members of the gang, David Avendaño, along with his wife Claudia Castillos Maya, led the gang.

 Las Goteras owes its name to the use of ophthalmological drops combined with intoxicating drinks as a poison to perpetrate their crimes.
 Their modus operandi was simple but effective: the women belonging to the gang approached the victims and took them to motels, where they were offered an intoxicating drink of high ethyl alcohol content (tequila or vodka) combined with ophthalmological drops that had benzodiazepine or cyclopentolate in the formula.
-These compounds combined with the ethyl alcohol act as suppressors of the nervous systems; those intoxicated with this mixture first feel dizzy and weak, followed by loss of consciousness, finally dying of cardio-respiratory failure.
+These compounds combined with the ethyl alcohol act as suppressors of the nervous system; those intoxicated with this mixture first feel dizzy and weak, followed by loss of consciousness, finally dying of cardio-respiratory failure.

 Several times, victims survived but had strong detrimental after-effects, ranging from an acute hangover, to blindness or anaphylactic shock.
 For fear of one's public image being tarnished, various survivors did not report their respective attacks.